What are anabolic steroids?

 Treating an anabolic steroids addiction involves undergoing a supervised detox, medication and behavioural therapy.
-If you struggle with anabolic steroids addiction than you should seek both physical and psychological treatment.
+If you struggle with anabolic steroids addiction, then you should seek both physical and psychological treatment.
 Those who take steroids often struggle with body image issues as well as depression which is often the source of the abuse in the first place.

 As mood swings sometimes occur during steroid withdrawal, mental health counselling is useful.
 With continued therapy at an addiction clinic, the individual will relearn how to function without steroids.
 It’s important to get treatment from a trained counsellor and an addiction specialist who is experienced in treating anabolic steroids addiction.